simbrain/simbrain.net/readme.txt

 * The actual download files
 * javadocs
-* Other documentation (not sure.
-It's already in the main simbrain repo so would be redundant here)
+* Other documentation (It's already in the main simbrain repo so would be redundant here)